Plymouth Corporation Tramways

 Plymouth Corporation Tramways conductor H Cornell

-Plymouth Corporation Tramways conductor (Employee No 42) — photo dated 12th November 1917 and the subject is probably Conductor H Cornell.
-The cap and collar badges are the Plymouth municipal device (see below), and were almost certainly brass to match the buttons.
+Plymouth Corporation Tramways conductor (Employee No 42) — photo dated 12th November 1917; the subject is probably Conductor H Cornell.
+The cap and collar badges employ the Plymouth municipal device (see below), and were almost certainly brass to match the buttons.
 Author's Collection.

 Plymouth Corporation Tramways cap badge

-Plymouth Corporation municipal shield badges, as worn on the caps and collars — brass and chrome.
+Plymouth Corporation municipal-device badges, as worn on the uniform caps and collars — brass and chrome.
 The brass badge would have been in use from around the turn of the century to the 1930s, after which a switch was made to chrome insignia.
 Author's Collection.

 Plymouth Corporation Tramways cap badges